When Your Child Has Inflammatory Bowel DiseaseEn Español (Spanish Version)

 being "normal" and fitting in, embarrassment and shame over having

-IBD, worries about his health, frustration with the restrictions
+IBD, worries about their health, frustration with the restrictions

-and limitations imposed upon him by the illness, and being rejected
+and limitations imposed upon them by the illness, and being rejected

 or teased by other children.
 How can you help your child cope?